Raffaele-Doti/Generic-List-Splitter/README.md

 ```
 # Project architecture

-Project meets DI SOLID principle in fact in Program.cs class there is a service provider in order to register and resolve types at runtime.
+Project meets DI SOLID principle using , in Program.cs class , a service provider in order to register types and resolve them at runtime.
 All classes that involve business logic , at the moment only ListSplitterHelper , implement an interface in order to achieve a common behavior that could be modified , if necessary , for future purposes.Last , but not least , this project is completely runned on a Linux docker container.

 # Run requirements